Jararaca Scheduler System

 Delayed Message Queue

-The V2 scheduler also supports delayed messages:
+The V2 scheduler also supports delayed messages.
+Any Message can be enqueued

-from jararaca import use_publisher
+from zoneinfo import ZoneInfo

-from jararaca.scheduler.types import DelayedMessageData
+from jararaca import Message

-async def schedule_reminder():
+async def schedule_reminder() -> None:

-message = ReminderMessage(
+reminder = ReminderMessage(

 user_id="123",

-message="Don't forget your appointment!"
+message="Don't forget your appointment!",

 )

-await publisher.publish_delayed(
+await reminder.delay(3600)

 )